Ohio State University at Lima

 The Ohio State University at Lima (Ohio State Lima) is a regional campus of Ohio State University in Lima, Ohio.
-It offers over 140 courses and 9 bachelor degree programs in science and liberal arts.
-Nine of eleven programs are four-year programs at Lima.
+It offers over 140 courses and 12 bachelor degree programs in science and liberal arts.
+Ten of 12 programs are four-year programs at Lima.
 Two of them are baccalaureate completion programs.
 In addition to regional accreditation, Ohio State Lima has baccalaureate program accreditation with NCATE.
 The campus practices open admissions.
-Students can start at Lima and finish their degrees at The Ohio State University, Columbus with one of Ohio State's 170+ majors.
+Students can start at Lima and finish their degrees at The Ohio State University, Columbus with one of Ohio State's 200+ majors.
 The Ohio State University at Lima offers over 20 student clubs and organizations.

+Facilities

 The Lima Campus Library has 76,000 volumes and 200+ journal subscriptions.
 Library databases also provide access to thousands of online journals.
-The university shares the campus with Rhodes State College.